Roger Bisby

 Roger Lawrence Bisby (born 16 November 1952) is an English television presenter, journalist and plumber, known for his YouTube channel Skill Builder and his expertise in the British building industry.
 He was the building expert on the long-running British consumer affairs television series Watchdog and then later Rogue Traders, both for the BBC.

 Biography

-Born in the City of London, one of six children to opera singer Charles Yates Bisby and his wife Jean Hazel Bisby, Bisby initially entered the building industry as an apprentice plumber.
+Born in the City of London, one of six children to opera singer Charles Yates Bisby and Jean Hazel Bisby, he initially entered the building industry as an apprentice plumber.
 He went on to train as a college lecturer, and has also run his own building company for nearly 30 years.

 Media career

 In the last 30 years, Bisby has had a media career in many different areas.
 He has written articles and reviews for magazines and newspapers, had a series of DIY books published, appeared in television programmes, hosted radio shows, and more recently he has written a blog and started podcasting.